johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 This layer includes polygons representing both land-use and land-cover.

-It's common for many different types of landuse/landcover to be overlapping, so the polygons in this layer are ordered by the area of their geometries to ensure smaller objects will not be obscured by larger ones.
+It's common for many different types of landuse/landcover to be overlapping, so the polygons in this layer are ordered by the area of their geometries to make sure smaller objects will not be obscured by larger ones.
 Pay attention to use of transparency when styling - the overlapping shapes can cause muddied or unexpected colors.

 #### Classes